ionos-spectre/spectre-core/README.md

 > Code is documentation

 The framework is designed for non-developers and to provide easy to read tests.
-When writing and reading tests, you should immediatlely understand what is going on.
+When writing and reading tests, you should immediately understand what is going on.
 This helps to debug test subjects and to better understand what and how it is tested.